 You can learn at any time to suit you, 24/7.
 This means there’s no need to battle with your schedule and try to fit into a 9 to 5 class!
 There are a lot of online learning platforms out there but Rype is certainly budget friendly: around $5 a class rather than the usual $50 leading language schools charge.

 Try Rype for free

 Rype currently only offers French, Spanish and English classes but they’re promising to expand to other languages in the future!

-If you want to give them a try, you can get 3 trial lessons with 3 different tutors for free.
-Not bad at all!
-Give Rype a go!
+If you want to give them a try, you can get a free lesson here.